vuejs/apollo/packages/docs/data/typescript.md

 :::

-Watch mode requires `@parcel/watcher` as a dev dependency:
+Watch mode needs `@parcel/watcher` as a dev dependency:

 ::: code-group